Duzij/4IT573_project/README.md

 #  4IT573_project

- 4IT573_project is a simple app, which uses web sockets and let player use its android mobile device gyroscope like a controller.
-The gameplay is seen on other device (like desktop or other mobile device)
+Simple app, which uses web sockets and let player use its android mobile device gyroscope like a controller.
+The game is played on other device (like desktop or other mobile device)

 ## Installation